Chapter 5: Claire

 “I’ve got you,” she said.
 “I’ve got you.”

 He cut the zip ties with the blade on his multi-tool, one wrist and then the other, and the sound they made coming free was small and plastic and nothing like the sound they’d made in the dreams, where they’d been the loudest thing in the room.
 Claire’s hands fell into her lap and stayed there.
 She didn’t rub her wrists.
 She didn’t move at all.
-She sat in the chair with her hands open on her thighs and her head bowed and the stillness of someone whose body had forgotten that freedom was a thing it was allowed to do.
+She sat in the chair with her hands open on her thighs and her head bowed.

 Maren crouched beside the chair and said something Hank couldn’t hear.
 Low, even, the voice she’d used when she first spoke Claire’s name — the voice that was not soft but certain, built for rooms like this one.